atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 Strict timeline, first developement in sydney centre ,No document, Large code base need to update/extend adapt as especification.

-Add document from code base by doxygen, resloving issue day by day with help of simulator for diffrent event, message.
+Add document from code base by doxygen, resloving issue day by day with help of simulator for diffrent event, message by adding c++ code for the protocol.